-Four times stronger than butyl cyanoacrylate and less toxic.
+Biocompatible adhesive that is four times stronger than butyl cyanoacrylate and less toxic

 - Bonds tissue